TheOdinProject/curriculum/html_css/index.md

-# HTML and CSS Resources
+# The Best Free Resources for Learning HTML and CSS

 Though this course is currently under construction, there are tons of great resources out there for learning HTML and CSS and we've started laying them out for you below.
 The first place to start is definitely in the [Web Development 101 lesson on HTML and CSS](/courses/web-development-101/lessons/html-and-css-basics), which covers a lot of ground to get you up to speed on the basics.
 In fact, most of what you need to know to build effective websites is covered there.